greg-raven/Uncommon-Sense/_posts/2023-04-07-aid-to-the-enemy.md

 - war
 ---

-The shaft of the arrow had been feathered with one of the eagle’s own plumes.
+The shaft of the arrow had been feathered with one of the eagle's own plumes.
 We often give our enemies the means of our own destruction.